wso2/docs-is/en/docs/deploy/user-management-related-tables.md

 ## UM_DOMAIN

-The user store domains of all tenants are stored in this table.
-By default for a tenant, there are three domains as `PRIMARY`, `SYSTEM` and `INTERNAL`.
-If a secondary user store is added for a tenant, the user store domain details for that also will get stored in this table.
+The userstore domains of all tenants are stored in this table.
+By default for a tenant, there are three domains as `PRIMARY`, `SYSTEM`, and `INTERNAL`.
+If a secondary userstore is added for a tenant, the userstore domain details for that also will get stored in this table.

 -   `UM_DOMAIN_ID`
 -   `UM_DOMAIN_NAME`